What's The Difference Between Organic and Non-Organic Matcha?

 I should note that this isn’t always the case with organic matcha.
-If the plants are shaded and harvested only once per year (no second or third flush), and the plants are harvested by hand to pick only the best leaves, then you can get a high quality, organic matcha that is on par with non-organic (such as our Cozy As F*ck Organic and Focused As F*ck Organic).
+If the plants are shaded and harvested only once per year (no second or third flush), and the plants are harvested by hand to pick only the best leaves, then you can get a high quality, organic matcha that is on par with non-organic (such as our Organic GOLD Tier Matcha).

 But be prepared, the smaller and more manual production method will cost you.